For many professing Christians today, religion is just a few-hours-a-week thing. Many are passive, even apathetic. But the early Church was not so.

 We must do the same.

-Convicted to live a life that pleases God
+First Christians convicted to live a life that pleases God

 After we are baptized, we receive the Holy Spirit so we can develop righteous character as we prepare to reign on earth with Christ when He returns.
 We are called to be lights to the world; God expects us to be examples to others as we go through the various trials of life that test our faith.